jake-knerr/cogent/README.md

 #### Use services to handle well-defined business logic.

+This includes view-related operations.

-#### Keep the controller code in a component thin, and delegate to services when feasible.
+#### Keep a component's controller thin and delegate to services when feasible.

-#### Services can communicate with each-other.
+#### Services can call other services.

 **[⬆ Table of Contents](#toc)**